peaceisbetter/resilneuro/README.md

 sbatch create_bids_validator.sh
 ```

 This will create the singularity image in the scratch directory.
-Move it to the software folder then modify the bids_validator file so that the correct file path is present in the singularity run command.
-Then execute the script through slurm:
+Move it to the software folder then run the bids_validator.sh script through slurm:

 ```
 sbatch bids_validator.sh
 ```

 The output will be in the code folder.
 Check it to see if the directory is valid.
 If you get no errors, then you are ready to move on.

+# fMRIPrep